Tuberculosis in relation to HIV: Pathogenesis of co-infection of HIV and tuberculosis

 TB disease appears when the immune response is unable to stop the growth of mycobacteria.
 Normally CD4+ helper T-cells secrete the cytokine IFN-γ which recruits macrophages and stimulates them to destroy tuberculosis bacteria and surround them, forming a granuloma to prevent spread of infection.
 Granulomas wall off the TB bacteria and may arrest disease in a latent phase.
 In patients with HIV, especially those with low CD4+ helper T cell counts, granulomas are disorganized, poorly formed, or sometimes not forming at all, leading to TB dissemination throughout the lungs and body.
 Those with HIV also have reduced macrophage differentiation into Langhans cells or epithelioid cells which help to form the granulomas.
 Granulomas are also characterized by increased neutrophil infiltration, necrosis and increased TB bacteria.
 During HIV infection, IFN-γ production is decreased dramatically which leads to an increased risk of developing reactivation or reinfection by M. tuberculosis in these HIV/TB patients.

 Those with TB and HIV also have reduced CCRD+ CD4+ T-cells at mucosal sites and reduced numbers of TB specific CD4+ T-cells leading to increased susceptibility to severe TB infection.
 Thus, those with HIV and TB are at increased risk of TB in the bloodstream (mycobacterial bacteremia).

 TB also influences HIV evolution.
-Proinflammatory cytokine production by tuberculous granulomas (in particular TNFα) has been associated with increased HIV viraemia, which might accelerate the course of disease.
+Proinflammatory cytokine production by tuberculous granulomas (in particular TNFα) has been associated with increased HIV viremia, which might accelerate the course of disease.